InfiniteCoder01/Trustlang/README.md

 - Be able to generate functions, compatible with C, C++, Rust and maybe some others

 # Compilation process
-Compilation process is intended to be fast and simple, works in 2 passes:
+Compilation process is intended to be fast and simple:
 - Pass 1:
     - Lazy tokenization
     - Macro invocation